 The proof is in the pudding – M LeMont himself currently has over 370,000 followers, and the success stories of people following his system that he cites have also done very well (he gives their Twitter handles so you can check for yourself.)

 It’s worked great for me so far, so I intend to keep trialing his system.
 The book is an easy read, though some of the later chapters seem to be mostly filler – the really useful stuff is in the first two-thirds of the book.

 (New Tip 3rd May: Go to Facebook and type ‘Twitter Followers’ to join follow-for-follow Twitter groups for an extra boost to your following.)

 Buy ‘How To Gain 100,000 Twitter Followers‘ by M LeMont at Amazon.

 Was this review helpful to you?
+Do you have any Twitter tips yourself ?
 Let me know in the comments.

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'